 |Home History Glossary Guides Publishers Artists Topicals Collecting Blog Calendar Contact|

-At the beginning of the 20th century a perfect storm arose between the growing forces of technology and economics that created the Golden Age of Post Cards.
-It marked a major paradigm shift in which postcards moved from being a means of correspondence to a collectable item.
-More cards were produced and collected on a worldwide basis during those years than any other point in history, it was the largest collecting craze to have ever taken place.
+At the beginning of the 20th century a perfect storm arose between the growing forces of technology, economics, and art that created the Golden Age of Post Cards.
+This marked a major paradigm shift in which postcards moved from solely being a means of correspondence to a widely sought collectible item.
+Not only were more cards produced and collected on a worldwide basis during those early years than at any other point in history, it was the largest collecting craze to have ever taken place.
 It is these cards in particular that are the most sought after by today’s collector, but the entire spectrum of postcards ranging from the earliest 19th century postal to the modern digital e-card is what makes up the field of Deltiology.

 Modern postcard collecting must be considered more than a mere compulsion to accumulate meaningless objects in our overly consumer driven society.
 Part of the problem is that too many fall victim to the stereotype that postcards are nothing more than trinkets from a vacation at the beach emblazoned with “Wish You Were Here.”
 The truth is that the range of topics covered by cards is enormous; the quality of artistic and technical skills employed in creating many of them are outstanding.
-People find interest in postcards because to study their history is to study the combined history of printing, photography, and art to which they are all integrated.
-There is interest in postcards because they give insight into the society that chose these specific images to reproduce.
-There is interest in postcards because not only do they provide a pictorial record of the way we lived, but they help us understand who we are.
-And there is interest in postcards because many are just very beautiful.
+People find interest in postcards because to study their history is to study the combined history of printing, photography, and art to which they owe their existence.
+There is interest in postcards because they give an intimate insight into the society that chose these specific images to reproduce.
+There is interest in postcards because not only do they provide a pictorial record of the way we once lived, but they help us understand who we are today.
+And there is interest in postcards because many are just attracted to their sheer beauty.
 In the end there are probably as many reasons to collect cards, as there are collectors.

 This website was designed and developed by Alan Petrulis, and he is responsible for all posted content unless otherwise noted.
 Original content is copyrighted and should not be directly copied without reference to source (metropostcard.com).
 General information of public record may be used without reference.
 The cards posted on this site are not for sale, nor do I purchase or appraise cards, they are reproduced here for educational purposes only.
 Anyone who would like to submit additional information to this site may reach me through the Contact Page.